Group Sex (album): Reception

 Group Sex was met with generally positive reviews and ratings, and the album has been called a classic of the hardcore punk genre.
-Mark Deming of AllMusic rated the album 4 out of 5 stars and stated, "As such things go, it's tight, reasonably well played, the songs kinda sorta have hooks, and Keith Morris is a pretty good frontman, but if you're looking for nuance, you're pretty much out of luck.
+Mark Deming of AllMusic stated, "As such things go, it's tight, reasonably well played, the songs kinda sorta have hooks, and Keith Morris is a pretty good frontman, but if you're looking for nuance, you're pretty much out of luck.
 Then again, if you were looking for nuance in a Circle Jerks album, you've obviously been misinformed as to how this punk rock stuff works".

 Robert Christgau gave it a "B+" (one of his highest ratings at the time) saying, "Like the Angry Samoans, although not as clearly or catchily, these slammers double-time metal riffs behind the rants, yielding such indelible plaints as "Deny Everything" ("I'm being framed"), "Paid Vacation" ("It's Afghanistan!"), and "Group Sex" (sensitive reading from the personals plus screaming title chorus)".

 Legacy

 In November 2019, plans for a tour to celebrate the 40th anniversary of Group Sex were announced.
 The tour was scheduled to begin in 2020 and would feature the line-up of Keith Morris, Greg Hetson, Zander Schloss along with Queens of the Stone Age drummer Joey Castillo.
-This tour would mark the band's first performances since they went on hiatus in 2011.The tour was postponed until September 2021 due to the COVID-19 pandemic.In April 2022, six of the dates on their 40th anniversary tour were postponed due to Morris testing positive for the COVID-19 virus.
+This tour would mark the band's first performances since they went on hiatus in 2011.
+The tour was postponed until September 2021 due to the COVID-19 pandemic.
+In April 2022, six of the dates on their 40th anniversary tour were postponed due to Morris testing positive for the COVID-19 virus.